Oil prices edge higher as OPEC hints at deeper output cuts

 "Should EIA inventories illustrate for a fifth consecutive week build, we expect for strong selling pressure to afflict oil prices on an intraday basis," Benjamin Lu from Phillip Futures said in a note.

-Concerns of a global economic slowdown due to a lingering trade war between the United States and China and swelling U.S. inventories also pressured prices.
+Concerns of a global economic slowdown due to the protracted trade war between the United States and China and swelling U.S. inventories also pressured prices.

 The U.S.-China trade war will cut 2019 global growth to its slowest pace since the 2008-2009 financial crisis, the International Monetary Fund warned on Tuesday.